Centralized Asset Browser

 If you add all your assets to one single UE project, perhaps named Asset_Library_Project and then compute all the assets in this project.
 You have just created a Centralized Asset Experience for yourself.
 As now in any other UE projects, you no longer need to import a bunch of asset folders and bloat your projects.
 You only have to search among all your assets through the Dash Content Browser and use your preferred ones while we handle the import process in the backend for just these actually used assets.

+If you want even more structure, another way of going about this is creating separate UE projects based on asset themes.
+For example forest_assets_project, city_assets_project and indoor_assets_project.
+Then you can add the relevant assets to each project, and compute the assets in each.
 Now in your other Unreal projects, you will instead have separate tabs in Dash's Content Browser, perhaps making it feel more organized as you can choose to only search or browse through the forest assets without seeing the city assets.
 If the amount of tabs becomes too many, you can open the Dash preferences and uncheck certain projects, to not have these assets visible in the Content Browser.

 FAQ